snoyberg/posa-chapter/warp.md

 2. There is no need to allocate extra memory buffers to hold the data.
    We just take splices from the original buffer.
-   See figure XXX for a demonstration of splicing individual components from a larger chunk of data.
+   See figure (TBD:bytestring.png) for a demonstration of splicing individual components from a larger chunk of data.
    It's worth stressing this point: we actually end up with a situation which is more efficient than idiomatic C.
    In C, strings are null-terminated, so splicing requires